Vyral/chris-remmes/_posts/2020-11-18-q-whats-in-the-future-for-our-market.md

 {% include youtube.html %}

-<p style="text-align:center;"><em>Here’s a look at my predictions for the 2021 housing market.</em></p>
+*Here’s a look at my predictions for the 2021 housing market.*

-Last time, we dove deep into the third-quarter statistics for 2020, so if you missed that video, you can watch it here.
+Last time, we dove deep into the third-quarter statistics for 2020, so if you missed that video, you can watch it [here](/everything-buyers-and-sellers-should-know-about-our-market.html){: target="_blank" rel="noopener"}.
 In 2020, the pandemic and recession sowed chaos basically everywhere, but the housing market remained very resilient.&nbsp;

 **In 2021, experts forecast market appreciation anywhere from CoreLogic’s prediction of 0.2% up to Zillow’s 7%.** So in order to gauge where we’ll be, we need to look at the Boston market and examine each core market.